diegomartincp/FDE-Technical-Challenge/README.md

 ## Requirements

 - **Docker** and **Docker Compose** must be installed on your server.
--   **US-based server:**  The FMCSA API (`mobile.fmcsa.dot.gov`) only accepts requests from US IP addresses.
+-   **US-based server or https proxy:**  The FMCSA API (`mobile.fmcsa.dot.gov`) only accepts requests from US IP addresses.
 For local testing, a VPN to the US is required.

 ### Quick install

-In the `/install` folder you will find scripts to automate the installation of Docker and Docker Compose.
+In the `/install` folder you can find scripts to automate the installation of Docker and Docker Compose.

 ### Install script for ubuntu/debian
 `cd install`